byte13/Kubernetes-cluster/README.md

 Fully tested using :
 * Ansible 2.9.6 on Ubuntu 20.04 LTS
-* To manage selinux, Ansible requires the installation of a module using "ansible-galaxy collection install ansible.posix"
 * Rocky-linux 8 as Kubernetes cluster nodes (should work on CentOS 8 and RedHat 8 as well)
 * CRI-O 1.23 as container runtime
 * Kubernetes 1.23